 So we go to question number two.
-Has Your fuels appearance or smell changed in the last few months?
+Has Your fuel's appearance or smell changed in the last few months?
 Now I know I said that all of these questions were multiple choice.
-I think this one actually is the only one that is a what we would call the MultiOption, which means you can actually choose multiple options here, right?
+I think this one actually is the only one that is what we would call the MultiOption, which means you can actually choose multiple options here, right?
 Because more than one of these choices might apply to you, so you select all the options that apply to your situation.

 The reason why this matters for stored fuel health is any change in the visual appearance or the smell of the fuel - those changes are known to be strong indicators that something is happening, that has changed the condition of that fuel.

 Typically when we're talking about or asking about a change in the fuel’s appearance, we're assuming that that appearance change is either that the fuel's gotten darker, like here, or that the fuel's gotten hazy or cloudy.
 If the fuel has gotten darker, that means that it's gone unstable, it's stratified.
-It's the heavy ends are coming out of solution, and that is not good for the condition of the fuel.
+It's the heavy ends that are coming out of the solution, and that is not good for the condition of the fuel.
 If it’s hazy or cloudy, we're talking about the presence of suspended or emulsified water.
 If you have water in your fuel like this in this picture, we know it’s not good to have emulsified water, but it can also be a sign of something more serious that may be happening in your fuel like microbial contamination.
-The reason why this could be a sign of microbial contamination is because microbes during their biological life cycles, they produce things called biosurfactants and they basically create emulsions which they use to travel up into the fuel and consume elements of the fuel for a food source.
+The reason why this could be a sign of microbial contamination is because microbes during their biological life cycles produce things called biosurfactants and they basically create emulsions which they use to travel up into the fuel and consume elements of the fuel for a food source.

 If you have emulsified water, that doesn't prove in and of itself that you have a microbe problem.
 But it can be a supporting sign that there might be one in there.

-So to answer this question, you select all the options that apply for your situation, that apply to what you've noticed about the condition of your fuel.
+So to answer this question, you select all the options that apply to your situation, that apply to what you've noticed about the condition of your fuel.
 Here I've selected two options, which stay highlighted in red.
 So if your fuel's gotten darker than it used to be when you checked it, select that.
 If your fuel happens to be hazy when normally it's clear and bright like it's supposed to be, and then you select that.
 If it's got a funny smell, you select that because fuel is supposed to smell, you know, like fuel.
 It would have what we call a solvent smell.
 It’s not supposed to smell like rotten eggs or something like that.
 So if that applies to you, you select that too.
 What if you don't really know because you haven't pulled any samples in, you know, x number of months.
 Well again, if you're not pulling samples and checking your fuel on a regular basis, then you're much less likely to be able to see problems when they're happening or before they turn into serious problems.
 And again, that's bad for your fuel’s health.